 - Students in face-to-face classroom instruction.

-- Mandatory student surveillance testing will occur every two weeks.
+- Routine testing of students will occur every two weeks.

 - Every two weeks, these students will have a 48-hour window to schedule their test.

-- You will also continue to complete the weekly screening questionnaire through One.UF.edu.
+- All student will also continue to complete the weekly screening questionnaire through One.UF.edu.

 - Testing must be completed with UF Health Screen, Test & Protect.